 Rest breaks under California labor law are required for non-exempt employees who work three-and-a-half (3 1/2) or more hours in a day.
 Workers are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.
 To the extent possible, these breaks are to be taken in the middle of each 4-hour period.
 1 2 3

 Below, our California labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:

 - 1. What are the meal and rest break requirements under California labor law?

 - 2. Which California employees are entitled to meal and rest periods?

 - 3. Can my employer require me to work or be “on-call” during my meal or rest break?

 - 4. Can I sue my employer for not allowing me to take my meal or rest breaks?

-The California Labor Code sets forth the following requirements for meal and rest periods for employees:
+The Labor Code sets forth the following requirements for California mandatory breaks:

 Employees who work more than five (5) hours in a day are entitled to a thirty (30) minute meal break.
 However, an employee may agree to waive that meal break if s/he will not work more than six (6) hours in the day.4

 In addition, employees who are working more than ten (10) hours in a day must also be given a second thirty (30) minute meal break.

 But the employee may waive this second meal break if:

 - His/her workday will be no longer than twelve (12) hours; and

 - S/he did not waive the first meal break.5

 Example: Rick is working an 11-hour shift at a fulfillment center.